-Teams are required to participate in all event activities including the following:
+Teams are required to participate in all event activities offered, which may including the following:

-- Opening ceremonies
+- · Opening ceremonies

 - Banquet

-- Sponsor activities
+- · Sponsor activities

 - Event promotions

 - Skills competitions or special events

-The host must have plans to have the teams participate in these and any other event-related activities.
+The host must have plans to have all teams participating in these and any other event-related activities.

-The business manager or chef de mission for each team are responsible for the activities of his/her team.
+The chef de mission for each team is responsible for the activities of their team.